birhanetes/Data_Warehouse_Design/README.md

       •	Total waste collected per truck type per city

       •	Total waste collected per truck type per station per city

-After the initial schema design, you were told that due to operational issues, data could not be collected in the format initially planned.
-This implies that the previous tables (MyDimDate, MyDimWaste, MyDimZone, MyFactTrips) in the Project database and their associated attributes are no longer applicable to the current design.
-The company has now provided data in CSV files with new tables DimTruck and DimStation as per the new design.